 Hiking the Sierra Buttes Trail wins you one of the best views in the Northern Sierra Nevada, ranging from Lassen Peak in the north to the Desolation Wilderness in the south.
 You’ll have to do some steep climbing, and you’ll have to mount steep stairs to get to the lookout, where people with acrophobia will be challenged by the grated walkway extending out into open space.

 Note: this is Hike 22 in my book 100 Classic Hikes: Northern California. fourth edition.
 The book has 27 hikes in the Northern Sierra Nevada.
-Also check out my posts, all with full trail description, map, and photos, of the Pacific Crest Trail from Echo Lake to Lake Aloha in Desolation Wilderness, the Lake Margaret Trail in Eldorado National Forest, and the Ellis Peak Trail near Lake Tahoe, and the Feather Falls Trail and Big Bald Rock Trail east of Oroville.
+Also check out my posts, all with full trail description, map, and photos, of the Pacific Crest Trail from Echo Lake to Lake Aloha in Desolation Wilderness, the Lake Margaret Trail in Eldorado National Forest, the Ellis Peak Trail near Lake Tahoe, and the Feather Falls Trail and Big Bald Rock Trail east of Oroville.

 Sierra Buttes Trail Key Data

 Season: July to October

 Contact: Tahoe National Forest, Yuba River Ranger District